deodandem/1134/content/docs/Schedule/_index.md

 We will take an &ldquo;inductive&rdquo; approach by reading a wide range of sonnets today by Rilke, Berrigan, Toomer, Hayes, Hopkins, Sor Juana, Pessoa, etc. A small "reader" will be linked here soon.
 This week we will ask, what do sonnets do?
 What makes this form so robust and versatile?
 </p>

-9/21: Selected sonnets, *Post-Petrarchism,* Chapter 1
+9/21: Selected sonnets; Roland Greene, *Post-Petrarchism,* Chapter 1
 <p class="descript">
 Before class, read the chapter from <i>Post-Petrarchism.</i> In slack, share some lines that were interesting to you, and ask a question about something that was confusing or unclear.
 This reading is quite dense, so start early.
+Take a quick look at the sonnets in the reader.
+Prior to class, copy out an excerpt from <i>Post-Petrarchism</i> that is confusing or interesting in slack.
+After class, comment on a sonnet or two that you liked, connecting it to some idea from the reading (deixis, temporality).
 </p>

 9/23: Selected sonnets (cont.)
 <p class="descript">
-Let's work on identifying deixis in sonnets.
+Let's work on identifying deixis in sonnets, focusing on the ones you chose to comment on.
 What kinds of deictics are present, and which ones stick out most to you?
 Are you observing important "internal" deictics?
-You may want to review Monday's slides in preparation for this class, but focus on finishing up Essay 1.
 </p>

 9/25: Shakespeare, Sonnets 1-30
 <p class="descript">
 How are the sonnets sequenced?
 What "kinds" of sonnets do you find?
-Prior to class, share in slack which sonnet stood out to you the most, and highlight a few lines in it that seemed particularly good.
-Again, commentary is optional.
+Prior to class, share in slack which sonnet(s) stood out to you the most, and how they relate to the sonnets which come before or after.
 </p>

-### Week 5: Sept 28, 30, Oct 2 – Ode
+### Week 5: Sept 28, 30, Oct 2 – Ode + Sonnet
-<span class="blue" style="margin-left:0em">**Individual Conference II**</span>

 9/28: *Theory of the Lyric*, Chapter 1
 <p class="descript">
-You will be assigned to briefly present on one of the nine poems presented in the chapter and Culler&rsquo;s interpretation of that poem.
-Also bring in another poem discussed in previous weeks; we will spend some time in class writing about how it involves the <q>four parameters.</q>
+Pay close attention to how the nine poems presented in the chapter are analyzed.
+Prior to class, choose a sonnet (or other poem) discussed in previous weeks; write a sentence or two in slack on how it involves the <q>four parameters.</q> We will discuss what you have noted on the poems you have chosen, and discuss Culler's readings briefly as well.
 </p>

 9/30: Marianne Moore, "An Octopus"

 <p class="descript">
-We will try to apply Culler&rsquo;s four parameters to this poem.
-Please share an annotated copy of some excerpt of the poem on slack (as image file, screenshot).
+Before class, read the entire poem, and try to apply Culler&rsquo;s four parameters to some excerpt of approximately fourteen lines.
+Share an annotated copy of that excerpt on slack, as an image file.
+You can copy out the excerpt on paper and annotate it, do inline annotations using some document editor, or write comments on cited line numbers separately.
+We'll discuss your annotations and comments in class.
 </p>

-10/2: T.S.
-Eliot, "The Three Voices of Poetry"
+10/2: Rilke, Sonnets to Orpheus
 <p class="descript">
-Identify an instance of the "third voice" in any of the past or next week's readings.
-Make a brief argument for why that moment constitutes the "third" voice and not the first or second.
+We will try to make a catalogue of different parameters of poetry we've learned to pay attention to over the past two weeks, and discuss how <i>Post-Petrarchism</i> and <i>Theory of the Lyric</i> apply to this sonnet sequence.
+Prior to class, share in slack a list of poems that stood out to you, as well as an annotated copy of one poem.
 </p>